shankaritchapurapu/helidon/README.md

 ## How to locally test your OCI SDK Integration

-Almost all calls to OCI native service integration requires _Instance Principal Authentication_.
+Almost all of OCI native service integration requires _Instance Principal Authentication_.
 Normally, you would have to deploy and run this integration in an OCI instance as it needs the _Instance Metadata Service_.
-However, Instance Principal provider that is used to create an _Instance Principal Authentication_ can be set to point to a new _Instance Metadata Service_ base url.
-In combination with an ssh tunnel that can forward data from the chosen local endpoint to the actual _Instance Metadata Service_ base url on the remote host, the application can now be run locally without the need to deploy it to the remote instance.
+However, Instance Principal provider that is used to create an _Instance Principal Authentication_ can be set to point to a different _Instance Metadata Service_ base url.

+By Creating an SSH tunnel to forward connection from the chosen local endpoint on local host to the actual _Instance Metadata Service_ on remote host, then Instance Metadata Service can now be accessed locally.
+With this approach, the test application does not need to be deployed to the remote host thereby promoting fast iteration to code changes.

-As a prerequisite for making this approach successful, all the necessary actions to onboard and provision the OCI native service needs to be completed.
-Resource management is done using Shepherd, so the [reference-infra repository](https://bitbucket.oci.oraclecorp.com/projects/HLDN/repos/oci-helidon-reference-infra/browse) can be modified to add the needed resources.
+As a prerequisite for making this approach successful, it is required to have a remote host with actual _Instance Metadata Service_.
+Easiest way to get this is to use one of the instance created by our [reference-infra repository](https://bitbucket.oci.oraclecorp.com/projects/HLDN/repos/oci-helidon-reference-infra/browse/shepherd/README.md).

 Below is example code to programmatically set the metadataBaseUrl and an example command to establish an ssh tunnel to the remote Instance Metadata Service for testing the code locally.